 Mining and resources

 The mining and resources sector is an important contributor to the South West Queensland region, which is fast becoming an energy hub for Australia.
-The mining sector produced $3.919 million of output in 2016/17 and employed 7,303 people.

 Oil and conventional gas are produced from the Cooper and Eromanga Basins, with multi-billion-dollar coal seam gas (CSG) projects dotted throughout the Surat Basin with the prospect of delivering CSG to residential centres and export destinations.
 Exploration has indicated the potential for future growth in oil and gas production.
 Opals are also mined across the region.